marovira/atlas/README.md

 * Making a pull request.

 If you are planning on making a pull request, please make sure that you take note of the coding standards used throughout Atlas.

+## Changelog
+Please see [here](https://github.com/marovira/atlas/wiki/Changelog) for the list of new features/fixes!